nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 	![FindQuestionAndTagsStep1](./images/FindQuestionAndTagsStep1.png)

 2. Enter the find command followed by `t/` and the tag of the flashcards you want to find.
 Proceed to include `q/` and the keyword in the question of the flashcards you want to find.
-For example, if you want to find flashcards with the tag `TCPforLife` in the displayed list and the keyword `What`, you can enter `find t/TCPforLife q/What`.
+For example, if you want to find flashcards with the tag `TCPforLife` and the keyword `What` in the question, you can enter `find t/TCPforLife q/What`.

 	![FindQuestionAndTagsStep2](./images/FindQuestionAndTagsStep2.png)